Nigeria

 In M&A the firm worked on acquisitions, mergers, and divestments for clients mainly in the energy and technology sectors.

-In project development the firm advised client in the energy sector.
+In the projects space, the firm advised client in the energy sector and oil and gas sector.

 M&A